 Tickets to visit Giotto’s Bell Tower

-At the moment, it is possible to take a virtual visit to Giotto’s Bell Tower from the official site of the monument>
+It is also possible to take a virtual visit to Giotto’s Bell Tower from the official site of the monument>

 Hotel in Florence overlooking Giotto’s Bell Tower